manaf-dev/music-streaming-pipeline/README.md

 ## Architecture

 The architecture is defined in [`docs/architecture.drawio`](docs/architecture.drawio) using real AWS service icons.
-Open it in [diagrams.net](https://app.diagrams.net) or the VS Code *Draw.io Integration* extension.
 To render the embed below on GitHub, export a PNG (**File → Export as → PNG**) to `docs/architecture.drawio.png`.

 ![Architecture Diagram](docs/architecture.drawio.png)